All Human Anatomy and Physiology Resources

 The trachea and alveoli are exclusively used for respiration, while the esophagus and pyloric sphincter are exclusively used for digestion.
 Alveoli are the site of gas exchange in the lungs.
 The pyloric sphincter connects the stomach to the small intestine.

-Example Question #112 : Circulatory And Respiratory Physiology
+Example Question #3 : Help With Upper Respiratory Physiology

 If the volume of the lung increases, what happens to the air pressure inside the lungs?

 If the volume of the lungs increases, the air pressure inside the lungs decreases.
 Boyle's Law can be used to describe the process of human breathing.
 It states that for fixed mass, pressure and volume are inversely proportional.